-Dream Creation from the Perspective of Each of the Four Quadrants
+Dream Creation from the Perspectives of the Four Quadrants of the Human Holon

 This is another approach to answering the question, “How do dream characters and scenarios come to be?”
 Obviously, there are multiple answers to this question, and they partially represent developmental levels.
 For example, the chaotic attractor model is most closely associated with an early transpersonal nature mysticism context.
 However, any and all theories will fall into one or more of four basic perspectives or orientation.
 The first is relatively external and collective, involving society, systems and relationships; the second is interior and individual, involving your thoughts, feelings and the level of overall development of your sense of self; the third is internal and collective and deals with your values, world view and interpretations of your experience, whether awake, dreaming or in an altered state.
 The fourth is the exterior and individual realm of your behavior.
 Therefore, a coherent and full explanation of the origin of dreams will take into account stages of development and all four of these quadrants of life experience.